 Madeline Mann is a sophomore from Sacramento, California.
 She is a Music major and a Cinema Studies minor and is interested in diving deeper into the connection between technology and the creation of music and other media projects.
 She is an active member of the Lake Forest College choir and likes to play the bass and write in her free time.

-Kyle Moyo, a sophomore from Harare, Zimbabwe, is interested in pursuing an Information Science Major.
+Kyle Moyo, a sophomore from Harare, Zimbabwe, is interested in pursuing a Data Science Major.
 He believes in blending the philosophical with the practical—asking critical questions about the Information Age and its assumptions while recognizing the real value of its tools.
 His academic pursuits focus on human-centered aspects of technology, including information architecture and humanistic data.
 Outside of his studies, Kyle enjoys reading, fiction writing and composing music.

 Gloria Nakafu is a junior from Uganda, studying Art History and French.
 She is passionate about recognizing, advocating for, and lauding marginalized voices within the standard canon of humanities disciplines, and is interested in the roles that technology may play in accomplishing or curbing a more intersectional, inclusive society.
 Outside of academia, she enjoys reading, writing, and sewing.